 A civil lawsuit is filed by Ms. Nguyen’s lawyers at the Los Angeles Superior Court.

 No movement on LAPD’s part.
 Ms. Nguyen’s lawyer goes public with a video that clearly shows the officers had lied in their statements to the paramedics.

 LAPD tells the media that the department is nearing the end of their internal investigation, which they claimed to have initiated in March.

 In a sworn deposition, Ms. Nguyen says one of the officers was groping her in the back of the patrol car in the minutes before she ended up on the pavement.
 Specifically, he was grabbing at her breasts, yanking at her ear to get her to face him, and pulling the inside of her left thigh, presumably to get her to open her legs.

 January 9, 2014

-To this day, neither David E. Shin (신은총) nor Jinseok Oh (오진석) has been taken off the field.
-They continue to patrol the streets of Koreatown and Pico-Union, pulling over women for alleged traffic violations.
+There have been no reports of either David E. Shin (신은총) or Jinseok Oh (오진석) being taken off the field since 2013.
+Locals have spotted them on regular duty, patrolling the streets of Koreatown and Pico-Union, pulling over women for alleged violations of the law.